Helder Antunes: In the Azores

-Alongside INOV Contacto's program, Antunes also formed a similar program in conjunction with the Regional Government of the Azores, which works exclusively with Azorean university students and hosts them at Antunes' department at Cisco Systems headquarters in San Jose, California.
+Alongside INOV Contacto's program, Antunes also formed a similar program in conjunction with the Regional Government of the Azores, which works exclusively with Azorean university students and hosts them at Antunes's department at Cisco Systems headquarters in San Jose, California.

-Alongside his partner at Pereira Ventures, Armando Pereira, Antunes often assist in the collaboration of businesses in Silicon Valley with start-ups within the tech industry and otherwise in the Azores.
+He worked with Armando Pereira, Antunes often assist in the collaboration of businesses in Silicon Valley with start-ups within the tech industry and otherwise in the Azores.

 Antunes has long stressed the importance of the creation of an Azorean lobby, stating that the "creation of a formal lobby with the structure to foster innovating ideas from Portugal could expose them to the global market."
 The creation of a lobby in the Azores, according to Antunes, would allow the Azorean market to be open to the "authorities of foreign investment" and establish "contacts with the right people."

 Antunes is a counselor to the Rede Prestige Açores, a network of notable Azoreans hosted by the Azorean government with the intent of development and knowledge dissemination for the benefit of the Azores.

 In 2012, Antunes was included in a list, compiled by the Regional Government of the Azores, of the Most Notable People from the Azores.

 Personal life

 He has three children: Francesca Alexandria, Christian Thomas, and Giancarlo.

-Antunes resides primarily in Morgan Hill, California, and in Linhó, Sintra, on the Portuguese Riviera.
+Antunes resides between Washington, D.C., and Sintra, on the Portuguese Riviera.

 Honours

-Antunes was a guest of the Government of Norway at the 2018 Nobel Peace Prize.

 In 2012, Antunes was included in a list, called the National Selection, compiled by Revista Prémio, which listed the most powerful and influential Portuguese executives around the world and called Antunes "the guardian angel of Uncle Sam."

 Antunes is included in a list, compiled by the Regional Government of the Azores, of the Most Notable People from the Azores, listing internationally recognized and noteworthy Azoreans.